palsveningson/hpinsight-module/README.md

 This is to make sure net-snmp is installed and configured correctly.
 For more info, please refeer to the readme of the module.

 IMPORTANT!
-For this module to work as it is supposed to, you need to specify the libcmaX64.so in the dlmod-variable for the snmp-module: snmp::dlmod: [ '/usr/lib64/libcmaX64.so' ]
+For this module to work as it is supposed to, you need to specify the libcmaX64.so in the dlmod-variable for the snmp-module.
+This is done by adding the following in your hiera: snmp::dlmod: [ '/usr/lib64/libcmaX64.so' ]

 To solve this a smoother way is on the "todo"-list of the next version.

 ===